 This is a Sponsored post written by me on behalf of Pompeian.
 All opinions are 100% mine.

 I know, they sound like about the easiest thing to make in the kitchen, but for some reason, I felt intimidated.
 Since May is National Salad Month, I decided it was about time I give some salads a try.
-Zesty Bread Salad with Meyer Lemon Vinaigrette is easy, delicious and fresh.
+Zesty Panzanella Salad with Meyer Lemon Vinaigrette is easy, delicious and fresh.
 Perfect for summer.

 Bread Salad…different, right?
-Its for girls like me that are teetering on the edge of healthy cooking.
+It’s for girls like me that are teetering on the edge of healthy cooking.
 The veggies and light vinaigrette are totally healthy…the bread is more of a ‘my kind of healthy’.
 I’m halfway there.
 Give me some credit! :)

 Pompeian Balsamic Vinegar has been a favorite at our house since we got married.
 Pat loves nothing more than a simple caprese salad with Balsamic Vinegar.
 You can’t beat the quality and price of Pompeian.
 They have so many flavors and varieties of vinegar and oils.

 I had never tried Pompeian Red Wine Vinegar, but I was so excited to use it in my first ever homemade salad dressing.
 It’s zesty and full of flavor, perfect with all of these colorful veggies.
 It was absolutely delicious mixed with the suble flavor of the fresh Meyer Lemon Juice.
 SOOO good.